 Hustad church, constructed in the 1100s, can be found sheltered behind majestic trees in Sandvollan.
 The church has been virtually unchanged since 1884.
 When visiting, you must also make sure to observe the distinctive fence “kirkeplanken” (the church plank)”, surrounding the cemetery.

 Both churches are owned by Fortidsminneforeningen (The Society for the Protection of Norwegian Ancient Monuments).
 During the summer season, both churches are open for visitors on Sundays.
-Guided tours can be booked and arranged.
+Guided tours can be booked and arranged all year.

 Up to date opening hours for for Sakshaug old church and Hustad church is available on the page “opening hours for experiences along the Golden Road”.